 Views are either those over the decaying edifice, or the best views in the whole city over the river and DP’s spectacular bridges, indeed combinations of both.
 Looking over, one wonders what the walls, or what there is of them, would say if they could.
-There’s report of attacks, of people killed here, town talk of Dnipropetrovsk Maniacs hanging out here, new maniacs operating from, living here…
+There’s report of attacks, of people killed here, town talk of Dnepropetrovsk Maniacs hanging out here, new maniacs operating from, living here…

+It all makes for an at times rather daunting, intense experience, encased in pitch black with debris and danger around you.
 Back on the ground, looking up, it’s hard not to be overcome with emotion and comparison.
 Detroit.
 Pompeii.
 Titanic.
 Hitler’s Berlin vision.The Road.
 Tomb Raider.
 Could Grand Designs do the ultimate one on it?

 It’s all unknowable, even undecidable.
 Is it a representation of Soviet misuse of Ukraine, or testament to the special treatment given?
 Is it a huge, empty shame or one of the world’s most glorious abandoned buildings?
 A cautionary tale of placing a ceiling on ambition, or a statement that magnificence really is possible, even in ruination?